kontex-neuro/ThorVision/docs/docs/user-manual.md

 #### 1. Start/Stop Stream

-Start or Stop the live stream from a USB camera.
+Start or Stop the live stream from the camera.

 #### 2. Resolution

-Select a compatible resolution for the USB camera.
+Select a compatible resolution for the camera.

 #### 3. FPS

-Select a compatible frame rate (FPS) for the USB camera.
+Select a compatible frame rate (FPS) for the camera.

 #### 4. Codec

-Select a compatible codec for the USB camera.
+Select a compatible codec for the camera.

 #### 5. View

-Toggle to show or hide the USB camera view.
+Toggle to show or hide the camera view.

 #### 6. Audio

 /// note | Note
-`Audio` option is coming soon...
+`Audio` option is coming soon
 ///

 ---